Manual compare and deploy

 The feature to automatically detect relevant tests is actively being developed, with the name-based suggestions being the most recent update.
 If you encounter any situations where Gearset isn't suggesting a test that you would have expected, please let us know via the in-app chat and we'll make improvements where possible.

-It's also possible to run test with increased granularlity when setting up a CI job.
-Select the Specify tests to run option when creating or editing your CI jobs.
+It's also possible to run test with increased granularity when setting up automated workflows.

-There are two options for getting Gearset to include tests based on the package for your CI job runs:
+There are two options for getting Gearset to include tests based on the package for your automated job runs:

 Let's look at these options and their criteria one by one.